The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Getting There

-Two options, neither is quick.
+Two options, neither of them quick.

 Option 1: Fly to Puerto Princesa (PPS) + van.
-Most common.
-Flights from Manila on Cebu Pacific or AirAsia, PHP 2,000-5,000 one-way.
+The most common route.
+Flights from Manila on Cebu Pacific or AirAsia run PHP 2,000-5,000 one-way.
 Then a 5-hour van ride (PHP 600-800 / ~$11-14).
-The vans leave when full, which means waiting.
-The road is paved but winding.
-Take motion sickness pills if you're prone.
+The vans leave when full, so build in some waiting.
+The road is paved but winding — pack motion sickness pills if you're prone.

 The Island-Hopping Tours